rails/rails/guides/source/security.md

 ### Implementation Details

-This section covers some of the implementation details for the authentication generator in Rails: The `has_secure_password` method, the `authenticate_by` method, and the `Authentication` concern.
+This section covers some of the implementation details around the authentication flow added by the authentication generator: The `has_secure_password` method, the `authenticate_by` method, and the `Authentication` concern.

 #### `has_secure_password`